AISquaredInc/aisquared/README.md

   - The `InputHarvester` class configures harvesting of different kinds of user-defined inputs
 - `QueryParameterHarvester`
   - The `QueryParameterHarvester` class configures harvesting based on query parameters
+- `ChatBotHarvester`
+  - The `ChatBotHarvester` class configures harvesting based on data from a ChatBot

 #### `aisquared.config.preprocessing`